-August 18, 2002
+August 18, 2002: Montreal, Quebec

 Despite all the bad reviews of Olympic Stadium, built for the 1976 Olympics, I could not wait to attend a game there.
-The third game of the four game series between the Expos and San Diego Padres was also Vladimir Guerrero bobblehead day.
-On this day fans would receive a ticket that would determine whether they would receive 1of the 5,000 bobbleheads or a free soda, a free hot dog, or a free ticket to an upcoming game.
-The Expos had hit the jackpot with their bobblehead giveaway days.
-Fans would line up outside Olympic Stadium for an opportunity to receive an Expos bobblehead.
-Although Mike and I did not win a bobblehead, we were lucky enough to meet a retired couple on the Metro (Montreal’s Subway System) who gave us their 2 extra tickets, for free!
-Mike and I offered to pay face value, but they refused, saying how they were given 2 season tickets through their daughter’s company.
+The third game of the four-game series between the Expos and the San Diego Padres was also Vladimir Guerrero Bobblehead Day.
+On this day, fans would receive a ticket that would determine whether they would receive one of the 5,000 bobbleheads or a free soda, a free hot dog, or a free ticket to an upcoming game.
+The Expos had hit the jackpot with their bobblehead giveaway days, with fans lining up outside Olympic Stadium for an opportunity to receive an Expos bobblehead.
+Although Mike and I did not win a bobblehead, we were lucky enough to meet a retired couple on the Metro (Montreal’s subway system) who gave us their two extra tickets, for free!
+Mike and I offered to pay face value, but they refused, saying how they were given two season tickets through their daughter’s company.
 Mike and I talked to them about Les Expos the entire ride.
-It was sad to discuss the looming move of the Expos to the United States, but baseball is not the national past time of Canada.
-Although there is a history of baseball in Canada, it is where Jackie Robinson began his journey to the Major Leagues as a Montreal Royal; baseball as always a secondary sport in the land of frozen ponds.
-After the 1994 strike, baseball in Montreal died.
-At the time of the strike Canada’s other team, the Toronto Blue Jays were the two-time defending World Champion at the time.
+It was sad to discuss the looming move of the Expos to the United States, but baseball is not the national pastime of Canada.
+Although there is a history of baseball in Canada (it is where Jackie Robinson began his journey to the Major Leagues as a Montreal Royal), baseball was always a secondary sport in the land of frozen ponds.
+It is hard to believe that a few hundred individuals can ruin the game of baseball for an entire country, but baseball in Montreal died after the 1994 strike, even despite Canada’s other team (the Toronto Blue Jays) being the two-time defending World Champion at the time.

 Les Expos vivra pour toujours!